NilPointer-Software/bdfd-wiki/src/bdscript/changeUsernameWithID.md

 ```

 ### Breakdown
-- `userID` - The ID of the user which is getting their nickname changed.
+- `userID` - The ID of the user whose nickname will be changed.
 - `newNickname` - The text to change the user's nickname to.
 It cannot exceed more than 32 characters.

 ## Example